rice-hiroko/drudder/README.md

 ## Features

-- easily start/stop and manage multiple docker-compose controlled services
+- easily start/stop and manage multiple docker-compose controlled services in one go

+- simple docker-compose.yml grouping of multiple containers to a service for easier use

-- clean up all stopped containers in one go (useful if you rely purely on images, docker-compose usually creates new containers when launching)
+- clean up all stopped containers and dangling unnamed volumes in one go

 - creation of atomic snapshots of all your read-write volumes/live data without shutting down or pausing your containers (for backup purposes)